Customize

 Use this command to load a previously saved layout (.l4d).

-The Start layout is saved as template.l4d in the Prefs folder of your user directory.
+The Start Layout is saved as template.l4d in the Prefs folder of your preferences directory.

 You can use this command to save the currently visible working environment to disk under a separate name so that you can switch between different layouts later, e.g., one layout for modelling and one for animation.

-Layout files are given the extension .l4d and, if they are saved in the prefs directory in the Cinema 4D folder, are also listed in this menu.
+Layout files are given the extension .l4d and are also listed in this menu if they are saved in the prefs directory of your preferences folder.

 If this option is activated, you can no longer change the current layout.
 This option is a protective measure against unintentional changes to the layout.

-The set option is saved permanently in the Cinema 4D.prf file (in your prefs folder).
+Incidentally, the set option is saved permanently in the CINEMA 4D.prf file in your preferences directory.

 In Cinema 4D R25, both icons and layout were changed.
 So if you are switching from such an older version to a modern Cinema 4D version, this option will help you to get used to the new icons.
 This is because the layouts familiar from Cinema 4D R23 are offered at the top right above the main menu.
 This allows you to place the new icons in the old positions.